williamwd/neoway-app/README.md

 terraform apply --var-file=main.tfvars
 ```

 After provisioning it you must configure the correct Docker registry.
 This happens because the necessary URL is not available before provisioning the ECR service.
-The URL will be the last output from the previous command, but you can output it again using:
+The URL will be output from the previous command, but you can output it again using:

 ```bash
 terraform output